The Morra Sin

 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Abilities Gifted with great speed and agility, the morra Sin take down their prey by overtaking them with incredible stamina, running what they chase into the ground over many miles.
 After disabling it with their savage claws, they will siphon its energy off until every member of the pride has been fed, before killing it outright.
-Matriarchs always get first pick of the prey the males bring down, and devour the most energy, before allowing the males by.
+The more wounded their prey is, the more energy they can siphon off.
+Matriarchs always get first pick of the prey the males bring down, and devour the most energy, before allowing her subordinates, and finally the males, by.
 For several days afterwards, the pride may eat residual energy off of the carcass, before moving on to the next kill.
-When hatchlings are present, the head will be removed and the flesh torn from the skull, crafted by a Sin who can manipulate energy to give to a youngling when their scars begin to manifest.
+When young, adolescent Sin are present, they will be allowed to go on hunts with the adults, and often have marked, smaller prey to bring down as protective pride males watch.
+Once this first kill is dead, the head will be removed and the flesh torn from the skull, crafted by a Sin who can manipulate energy to give to a youngling when their scars begin to manifest.

 Often as he could, Time liked to wander the Realms, visiting the various creatures he had created to see how they were doing, and to spend some time at ease among them, relaxing and sharing his wisdom.
 It was on one of these forays into Noctis to visit his stonelions, concerned that they were growing and expanding unchecked, that he spotted something new, and unusual.